aleshaleksey/fansys23/11-weapons-armour.md

 - When an entity dons or doffs an armour it is not proficient with, it takes twice as long to don and doff the armour as normal.
 - While an entity is wearing an armour it is not proficient with:
   - If it is a **medium** or **heavy** armour: It takes a -5 penalty to all DEX and STR based rolls it makes.
-  - If it is a **light** armour or a **shield**: It takes a -2 penalty to all DEX and STR based rolls and gains only half of the armour bonus to HiT.
+  - If it is a **light** armour or a **shield**: It takes a -2 penalty to all DEX and STR based rolls and gains only half of the armour/shield bonus to HiT.

 ### Donning and Doffing armour